FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 #### MediaPipe

-A more recent open source and efficient method of extracting information from video streams comes out of Google's [MediaPipe](https://mediapipe.dev/), which offers state of the art face, face mesh, hand pose, and body pose detection.
+A recent open source and efficient method of extracting information from video streams comes out of Google's [MediaPipe](https://mediapipe.dev/), which offers state of the art face, face mesh, hand pose, and body pose detection.

 ![Media pipe](Readme_files/mp.gif)